influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/aggregates/aggregatewindow.md

     fn: mean
   )
 ```
-####### Specifying parameters of the aggregate function
+###### Specify parameters of the aggregate function
-To use `aggregateWindow()` aggregate functions that don't provide defaults for required parameters,
+To use functions that don't provide defaults for required parameters with `aggregateWindow()`,
-for the `fn` parameter, define an anonymous function with `columns` and `tables` parameters
+define an anonymous function with `column` and `tables` parameters that pipe-forward
-that pipe-forwards tables into the aggregate function with all required parameters defined:
+tables into the aggregate or selector function with all required parameters defined:

 ```js
 from(bucket: "telegraf/autogen")